atomxu10/atomxu10/README.md

 I have experience using SQL and Python to process complex datasets efficiently.
 Additionally, I excel at optimizing workflows through the development and implementation of automated scripts, which enhances accuracy and productivity.

-Feel free to explore my projects and connect with me on LinkedIn.
-Thanks for visiting!😄
+Feel free to explore my projects and connect with me on LinkedIn! 😄
 <!--
 **atomxu10/atomxu10** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.